 - Make sure that you and your partner are treated for any infections as needed

 - Avoid using feminine douching as this may lead to vaginitis

-What are some symptoms of a vagina or yeast infection?
+What are some symptoms of a vaginal yeast infection?

 - A change in the colour, odor or amount of vaginal discharge e.g. cottage cheese-looking